smartcatdev/support-system/readme.txt

 Yes, uCare is built with a notification system and templates for your customers and agents.
 Each notification can be customized fully from the Email Templates tab.

 == Changelog ==

+= 1.3.3 =
+- Bug fix for error occuring on un-install
+- Logout redirect fix

 = 1.3.2 =
 - Fixed readme file structure